 Take a handful, grab hold of the writhing chaos, keep your grip in the face of adversity, and shape it into something that can't help but be beautiful until it hurts.

 We will eventually be forgotten, and remembered only for what we added or took away.

 I prefer to add.

-For the past few years, I've been working fulltime as the Chief Technologist and Lead Architect for Morningside Analytics.
-We make highly detailed maps of the internet, which describe emergent communities of interest and patterns of authority within those communities.
+For the past few years, I've been working as the Chief Architect for the company now known as Graphika.
+We make tools for identifying emergent communities of interest and their influencers in social media.